-Glenn Tucker is a member of the youngest generation in the lineage of Detroit pianists.
+Glenn Tucker is a member of the the lineage of Detroit pianists.
 He is known for enthusiastic versatility and a balance between youthful energy and dedication to history.
 He has performed music representing the entire jazz canon both as a leader and sideman.
 He was mentored by Claude Black and studied with Geri Allen at the University of Michigan.
 He also cites Detroit pianist Harold McKinney as a major influence.
 Other teachers include Tad Weed, James Dapogny, Marilyn Mason, and Chris Foreman.

 Glenn grew up in Ann Arbor, Michigan, starting piano lessons with Mary Bates and joining Dr. Thomas Strode’s Ann Arbor Boychoir at age 8 following his older brother’s lead.
 In middle school he picked up clarinet and was exposed to jazz in the Ann Arbor Public Schools Summer Music program led by Sean Dobbins.
 He then studied with Paul Finkbeiner at the Ann Arbor School for the Performing Arts.